 While a CIBIL score of 750 or higher is often considered to be ideal in case someone wants to apply for a new loan or credit card, most lenders do not specify a minimum CIBIL score for any type of loan.

-Lenders send out credit data of its customers to CIBIL every month, hence CIBIL score may get updated once every month.
+Lenders send out credit data of their customers to CIBIL every month, hence CIBIL score may get updated once every month.

-Currently you can get your CIBIL report along with monthly updates can be availed for free on Paisabazaar.com
+Currently, you can get your CIBIL report along with monthly updates that can be availed for free on Paisabazaar.com

 Yes.
 CIBIL score can be checked for free on Paisabazaar.com.

 Q23.
 What is the difference between CIBIL Score and credit score?